NHS Education for Scotland Logo

 Once objectives have been achieved, they can be ticked off.
 These will remain on the PDP page to allow you to reflect on your achievements throughout the training year.

-PDPs can be used for learning objectives related to your curriculum outcomes or career management goals, research goals, etc.
+PDPs can be used for learning objectives related to your curriculum outcomes, career management goals, research goals, etc.

-You should provide evidence that you have taken an active part in processes to improve the quality of care (FPC9).
+Foundation doctors are required to provide evidence that they have taken an active part in processes to improve quality of care (FPC9).

-There is no recommendation on number of Quality Assurance / Quality Improvements projects to be done in Foundation.
+There is no minimum of Quality Assurance / Quality Improvement projects that can be completed during Foundation.

-You can evidence Quality Assurance and Quality Improvement by attending teaching, working on modules, taking part in surveys etc.
+Evidence of Quality Assurance and Quality Improvement can be evidenced by attending teaching, working on modules, taking part in surveys etc.

-In your Turas Training Portfolio, you can add a new record form “You have actively participated in a QI (e.g. Audit, SEA, etc) and would like to add the evidence to your Portfolio”.
+Within the Turas Training Portfolio, you can add a new record form ‘You have actively participated in a QI (e.g. Audit, SEA, etc) and would like to add the evidence to your Turas Training Portfolio.’

 For your ARCP you will need: